Bryce1990s/Bryce-Vscode-Google-Colaboration/README.md

 How To Use
 - Open New Notebook
-- add this raw file on your notebook
+- add this "Vscode.ipnyb" raw file on your notebook